 But if that does not happen and a victim sustains serious injuries, then the ballpark owners will be held partly liable for the damages because this is a foreseeable risk.
 Plus, if we can, we’ll also hold the assaulted liable, plus the accompanying parties, for their assistance.

-Bottom Line: Call Kelly & Associates For Legal Consultation & Representation
+Bottom Line: Call Michael Kelly For Legal Consultation & Representation

 We are well aware